MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 }
 ```

-### Index functions take flexible arguments
+### Index Functions Take Flexible Arguments

 Note that, aside from the definition and type limitations described in the rest of this chapter,
-there are no restrictions on the values that may be passed as index parameters, allowing for
+there are no restrictions on the values that can be passed as index parameters, allowing for
 intricate programmatic behavior when using index syntax.
-For example, a data structure might wish to
+For example, a data structure might
 take a default value if the index is out of bounds:

 ```